URIsoslab/LEO_USV/Electronics-release/README.md

-# LEO_USV
+# LEO_USV electronics-release
-Document/software/mechanical design of the Leo USV
+This folder include related electronics datasheets and documents for the Leo USV